ZekeMarshall/RMAVIS-JOSS-Paper/paper.md

 # Summary

-`MAVIS` is a R Shiny application for the assignment of vegetation sample plot data to British National Vegetation Classification (NVC) communities [@rodwell2000].
+`RMAVIS` is a R Shiny application for the assignment of vegetation sample plot data to British National Vegetation Classification (NVC) communities [@rodwell2000].